abhinavtyagi5/E-commerce-Clothing-Website/README.md

 # E-commerce-Clothing-Website

-- This is an E-commerce Clothing Website made by using HTML5 & Bootstrap v.4.6/5.0
+- This is an E-commerce Clothing Website made by using HTML5, JQuery & Bootstrap v.4.6/5.0

 - I have used Bootstrap for NAVBAR & used a logo (TbeaT Clothing) which is clickable.